ayokay123/iziDiagnostic-ts/README.md

 ## What's new

-1 - This project is a remade for an existing project using react typescript instead of javascript 2 - Add redux for state management
+1 - This project is a remade for an existing project using react typescript instead of javascript.
+2 - Add redux for state management.
 3 - fixed the project structure

 ## How to run it

-1 - clone the repo
+1 - clone the repo.
-2 - add creditantials.json
+2 - add credentials.json.
-{
+`
 	"password": "exemple123",
 	"user_id": "exemple@gmail.com"
-}
+}`
-you can get the user_id and password from http://healthservice.priaid.ch/docs.html 3 - yarn install
+you can get the user_id and password from http://healthservice.priaid.ch/docs.html.
-4 - yarn start
+3 - docker compose up -d.